 Not everyone wants an overly complicated design in bright and bold colors, and some women prefer the more minimalist approach.
 If this sounds like you, and you’re drawn to a more laidback and effortless option, then consider a simple tattoo.
 The beauty of this piece is that it focuses on the essential elements.
 Often, it is done using black ink, lines, and shapes, and with little shading.
 Not only does this stripped-back body art look great, but it also won’t take a lot of time or money to complete.

-11. Flag Forearm Tattoo
+11. American Flag Forearm Tattoo

-Those who are deeply patriotic will understand the appeal of getting a flag tattoo.
+Those who are deeply patriotic will understand the appeal of getting an American flag tattoo.
 It is a beautiful way to honor your country, especially if you, or someone you care about, has served in its special forces.
 The ink can represent courage and bravery, but also shows a love for your homeland, and the forearm is the perfect spot to do this as it can easily be seen by yourself and others.
 If you feel a deep connection to your birthplace, then consider a national flag.

 12. Dragon Forearm Tattoo